 Many characteristics of digital business overlap with the concept of digital transformation, which uses a customer-centric focus to guide the implementation of digital technologies in operational systems and business models.
 Digital business is the end goal, and digital transformation is the process that companies undergo in order to get there.

 Gartner has also identified six key steps to building a digital business.
-Because digital business requires deep organizational change, the work that needs to be done can quickly become unwieldy.
+Because digital business requires deep organisational change, the work that needs to be done can quickly become unwieldy.
 Clearly identifying priorities and milestones will help businesses make the most of the advice and best practices available online today.